 Course-based writing tutors work with students one-on-one on the writing process, revision, project planning, idea development, etc. They can also provide in-class workshops related to time management, revision, research integration, etc. Typically connected with writing-intensive courses, writing tutors are also available for courses outside the FYS/CW/WRPR programs.

-An announcement is sent to faculty prior to the start of the semester (in June for fall semester and in December for spring semester) to request a tutor.
+An announcement is sent to faculty prior to the start of the semester (in May for fall semester and in December for spring semester) to request a tutor.
 For fall semester, placement will take place in two parts (by mid-June and by mid-to-late August), for spring semester, placement will take place late in Winter Term.

 Additional details about course-based tutors and Writing Center faculty support can be found on the Writing Center course-based tutoring page.
 Contact Genie Giaimo, Assistant Professor of Writing and Rhetoric and Director of the Writing Center with questions.

 Other Kinds of Support Provided by the CTLR

 For more information about CTLR ‘s student-centered programming—including academic skills development, language tutoring, etc., visit the main student tutoring page.

 Center for Teaching, Learning, and Research